-They aren’t “high,” but they are enjoying a euphoric sensation, courtesy of the neurotransmitters in their brain.
+They aren’t “high,” but they enjoy a euphoric sensation, courtesy of the neurotransmitters in their brains.
 One they won’t get addicted to.
 But if you’re sneaking catnip into your kitty’s food, mind the dosing.
 You don’t want to cause health problems.

 Not too shabby for a plant most people consider an obnoxious weed!